technomancy/lein-scalac/README.md

 For Leiningen 1.x support, need to add `leiningen.hooks.scalac` to `:hooks` in project.clj.

+If you need runtime features of Scala you'll have to declare a dependency on `scala-library` like so:

+`:dependencies [org.scala-lang/scala-library "2.9.1"]`

 ## License

 Copyright © 2012 Phil Hagelberg and Scott Clasen